 How Many Species of Honey Bees Exist In the World?

 Though all bees contribute to pollination, not all bees are honey bees.
-There are approximately 20,000 species of bees worldwide, but only 7 to 11 are recognized as honey bees, with 44 subspecies.
-These species have adapted to different climates and ecosystems across the world.
+There are approximately 20,000 species of bees worldwide, but only 7 to 11 are recognised as honey bees, with 44 subspecies.
+These species have adapted to various climates and ecosystems worldwide.
 The Western honey bee (Apis mellifera) is the most common and is kept by beekeepers globally for its honey-producing abilities and role in pollination.

 How Much Honey Does a Bee Colony Produce?